pandas-dev/pandas/doc/source/getting_started/install.rst

 Recommended dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~

+pandas recommends the following optional dependencies for performance gains.
+Can be managed via the
+``performance`` extra when defining the pandas requirement.

 * `numexpr <https://github.com/pydata/numexpr>`__: for accelerating certain numerical operations.
   ``numexpr`` uses multiple cores as well as smart chunking and caching to achieve large speedups.
   If installed, must be Version 2.7.3 or higher.